 Many gardens and landscapes include the Ivory Silk Lilac Tree, also known as Japanese Tree Lilac.
+With the right care and management, Japanese tree lilacs have an average lifespan of 40 to 50 years.
 Its late spring or early summer white blooms and easy care are prized.
 Before planting the Ivory Silk Lilac Tree, gardeners and homeowners should weigh its merits and downsides.
 In this blog post, we will discuss the Ivory Silk Lilac Tree Pros and Cons to help you make an informed decision.

 |Lovely white blooms||No fall color|